 Courses outside the Mathematics Department other than those listed above must be approved by the student's advisory committee.

 Courses taken in graduate school: The courses taken in graduate school must total at least 33 hours.
-The courses taken on the M.S. degree program must include at least 21 hours of courses numbered 5000 or above, of which 20 hours must be from the mathematical sciences (mathematics, statistics, or computer science).
+The courses taken on the M.S. degree program must include at least 21 hours of non-cross-listed courses, of which 20 hours must be from the mathematical sciences (mathematics, statistics, or computer science).
 No more than six hours outside the mathematical sciences will count towards the M.S. degree.
 All the courses on the M.S. degree program must constitute a coherent whole and must be approved by the student's advisory committee.

 Report or thesis: Each student must complete either a report or a thesis.
 Students electing to write a report must complete three hours of MATH 5000, and those electing to write a thesis must complete six hours of MATH 5000.
 Under both of these options, a written document and a public presentation based on this individually directed project is required.